How to check RAM type (DDR, DDR2 or DDR3) in Windows?

 So before getting to the bottom of How to Detect the Type of RAM in a PC, let’s have a basic insight into what RAM types exactly exist on the planet.

 What are DDR, DDR2 and DDR3 RAM Types?

 One of the earliest kinds of RAMs to see the light of day was the DDR RAMs.
 Considering we’re more friendly with the DDR3 generations these days, there isn’t a lot I can sing in praise of these ancient types.

 They consumed a lot more power than the DDR2 RAMs, demanding a voltage of almost 2.5v compared to only 1.8v with the DDR2 RAMs.

-They had the speed of around 200-800MHz and had 2-bits prefetech buffers, with a maximum reading latency of 3 clock cycles, compare that to the 9-clock cycle reading latency of the DDR2 RAMs and it won't be hard to imagine why the DDRs went out of business.
+They had a speed of around 200-800MHz and had 2-bits prefetch buffers, with a maximum reading latency of 3 clock cycles, compare that to the 9-clock cycle reading latency of the DDR2 RAMs and it won’t be hard to imagine why the DDRs went out of business.

 DDR2:- (Double Data RAM 2)

 The Internal clocks of the DDR2 RAMs run at half the speed of the data bus, meaning it has twice the speed of the original DDR RAMs, the improved bus signal helps us achieve that.

 Also, these have a theoretical typical latency of around 5 compared to only 3 of the DDR RAMs.
 But obviously that’s lower than the typical latency of the DDR3 RAMs.